Google: Initial public offering

 On August 19, 2004, Google became a public company via an initial public offering.
-At that time Page, Brin and Schmidt agreed to work together at Google for 20 years, until the year 2024.
-The company opened on the NASDAQ National Market under the ticker symbol GOOGL with an offering of 19,605,052 shares at a price of $85 per share.
-Shares were sold in an online auction format using a system built by Morgan Stanley and Credit Suisse, underwriters for the deal.
+The company opened on the NASDAQ National Market under the five-letter ticker symbol GOOGL with an offering of 19,605,052 shares at a price of $85 per share.
 The sale of $1.67 billion gave Google a market capitalization of more than $23 billion.

-On October 9, 2006, Google acquired YouTube for $1.65 billion in Google stock, On July 20, 2007, Google bids $4.6 billion for the wireless-spectrum auction by the FCC.
-On March 11, 2008, Google acquired DoubleClick for $3.1 billion, transferring to Google valuable relationships that DoubleClick had with Web publishers and advertising agencies.
-By 2011, Google was handling approximately 3 billion searches per day.
-To handle this workload, Google built 11 data centers around the world with several thousand servers in each.
-These data centers allowed Google to handle the ever-changing workload more efficiently.
+Google has a dual-class stock structure in which each Class B share gets ten votes compared to each Class A share getting one.
+Page and Brin believed that the share structure and not publishing quarterly guidance would support a focus on the long term.

+Acquisitions

+Google's advertising revenue was challenged in 2006 when some advertisers declined to purchase display ads.
+The company leadership was split on how to handle trade-offs between privacy and advertising value.
+DoubleClick was known in the industry for the value its cookies brought to the advertising market.
+In 2007, Google agreed to buy DoubleClick for $3.1 billion and completed the acquisition on March 11, 2008.
+After the acquisition, Google was convinced to support advertisers tracking preferences.

-In May 2011, the number of monthly unique visitors to Google surpassed one billion for the first time.
-In May 2012, Google acquired Motorola Mobility for $12.5 billion, in its largest acquisition to date.
+In May 2012, Google acquired Motorola Mobility for $12.5 billion.
 This purchase was made in part to help Google gain Motorola's considerable patent portfolio on mobile phones and wireless technologies, to help protect Google in its ongoing patent disputes with other companies, mainly Apple and Microsoft, and to allow it to continue to freely offer Android.